thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal.md

 - Before you can create a custom calendar, you must contact [ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html) to enable the custom calendar feature on your cluster.

-- For a user to create a custom calendar, they must have the required permissions to create a table in the Snowflake database used in the connection where they want to create their custom calendar.
+- For a user to create a custom calendar, they must have the required permissions to create a table in the database used in the connection where they want to create their custom calendar.

 ## Related information